 Get the Recipe

 Even now I have difficulty eating broccoli without cheese.
-Green florets just don't look right unless peeking through a milky veil.
-But my tastes have developed; my cheese universe has expanded well beyond the pre-sliced.
+Green florets just don't look right unless they're peeking through a milky veil.
+But my tastes have developed, and my cheese universe has expanded well beyond the presliced.
 Here, a lush grating of Manchego is the perfect foil for snappy florets, the salty curls cloaking broccoli's bitter bite.
 A sharp cheddar or briny feta could also work well.

-Crank up your broiler as hot as it goes and preheat a sheet tray below until it's screeching hot.
+Crank up your broiler as high as it goes, and preheat a sheet tray below until it's screeching-hot.
 I live dangerously and spread the spears directly onto the tray, roasting them until the edges begin to char.
 Then I top the scorched broccoli with black pepper, lemon juice, and chopped hazelnuts.

-For the Manchego, I like to use a microplane to blanket the broccoli with an even blizzard of cheese.
-The cheese that's in contact with the hot broccoli swelters and weeps into every recess, while the outer layer remains light and fluffy.
+For the Manchego, I like to use a Microplane to blanket the broccoli with an even blizzard of cheese.
+The cheese that's in contact with the hot broccoli heats up and weeps into every recess, while the outer layer remains light and fluffy.
 Toasted hazelnuts and floral honey are the final additions that transform this childhood favorite into a true provocateur.